docandrew/aho_corasick/README.md

 - Mixed-case pattern matching
 - Formally-verified using SPARK (Bronze mode only)
 - Stream processing support (process text in chunks while maintaining state)
+- Snort/Suricata-like position restrictions (depth/offset/distance/within) for
+   limiting matches at certain positions in the text or relative to other matches

 ## Notes
 - The library uses Ada 2022 features and requires a version of GNAT that